-Full-time equivalent students: This is the number of full-time equivalent students in a programme entered in the formula funding grid.
-Full-time equivalent (FTE) students are the number of individual students multiplied by the programme duration.
+Full-time equivalent students: Full-time equivalent (FTE) students are the number of individual students multiplied by the programme duration.
 The formula is as follows:

-FTE students = Individual students × Programme duration
+FTE students = Individual students \times Programme duration in a year

 The number of FTE students per programme is a key determinant of the funding that should flow to each programme that is offered by a college.
 The FTE calculations are based on subject enrolments.
 Take the example of a student who must enrol in 7 subjects for the NC(V).
 If the student enrols for only 4 of the 7 subjects, the student enrolment is equal to 4/7 FTEs or 0.57 FTEs.